-- 1 What is climate change? - 2 How is climate change impacting Indigenous women, girls, Two-Spirit, transgender, and gender-diverse people? - 3 How can exploring climate change through a culturally relevant genderdiverse lens help us better navigate the challenges that come with a global crisis?
+- 1. What is climate change? - 2.
+How is climate change impacting it has on Indigenous women, girls, gender diverse and Two-Spirit people? - 3.
+How can exploring climate change through a culturally relevant gender-diverse lens help us better navigate the challenges that come with a global crisis?